Korean Brazilians

-On 6 January 2010, per Municipal Law nº 15100, the São Paulo City Council officially recognised Bom Retiro as the Korean cultural neighbourhood.
+On 6 January 2010, per Municipal Law no. 15100, the São Paulo City Council officially recognised Bom Retiro as the Korean cultural neighbourhood.

 In terms of religion, the vast majority of Korean Brazilians are Protestant, with a minority of Catholics.
 There are more Korean churches than Korean restaurants in the Korean Brazilian community.
 There are also three Buddhist temples located in Korean communities in Brazil, which also attract non-Korean worshippers.
+Since the 1990s, a net overall return migration pattern has evolved of Korean and Japanese Brazilians back to Korea and Japan, respectively.